anotheruser1458/handWrittenDigitCNN/README.md

 document.addEventListener('mouseenter', setPosition);
 ```

-setPosition is called whenever the mouse button is clicked.
-The canvas begins to draw on itself at the mouse's current X and Y coordinate.
+setPosition is called whenever the mouse button is clicked and updates the pos variable declared earlier.
+Moving the mouse calls the draw function which causes the canvas to draw on itself at the mouse's current X and Y coordinate.
 The drawing will only occur if the mouse is located somewhere on the canvas.

 ```javascript
 function setPosition(e) {